Electrocution is a Threat to Construction Workers

 - Falls as a result of receiving an electrical shock

 In addition to great pain, an electrical shock can damage skin and internal organs.
-The injury might not look serious on the outside, when in fact serious damage has happened internally.
+The injury may not look serious on the outside, when in fact serious damage has happened internally.

-If you have an injury from electrocution on a construction site, then you might want to file a personal injury claim.
+If you have an injury from electrocution on a construction site, you may file a personal injury claim.
 In some cases, the site owner or contractor is negligent.
-If that is the case, then a worker has a right to seek compensation for their pain, suffering and lost wages.
+If that is the case, a worker may seek compensation for pain, suffering and lost wages.

-Homework Help Engineering You will first have to know what caused the accident.
+You will first have to know what caused the accident.
 Were there live wires exposed without any grounding?
 Did you have improper tools to complete the job?
 Was the lighting so bad until you could not clearly see the work area?
-A personal injury lawyer can decide if you have the right to make a claim, and can then assist you in the legal process.
+A personal injury lawyer can decide if you have a claim and can then assist you in the legal process.